grtcdr/darkman.el/MANUAL.md

 # Usage

 In your `init.el` file, define which theme is associated with which mode.
-By default, *modus-themes* will be used, but we'll choose the *tango* variants in this example.
+By default, `modus-themes` will be used, but we'll choose the `tango` variants in this example.

     (setq darkman-themes '(:light tango :dark tango-dark))

 You can also use `M-x customize-group darkman RET` to customize the variable.

-`darkman.el` can listen for any signals to change the theme without requiring you to manually create any scripts.
+`darkman` can listen for any signals to change the theme without requiring you to manually create any scripts.
 You can enable this behavior by enabling the minor mode: